Generative Adversarial Reduced Order Modelling: Results

+Compared to the vanilla (r-)cGAN, the (r-)GAROM methodology obtains lower error in both training and testing, with the difference in accuracy especially evidenced in the most challenging tests, i.e. the Graetz and Lid Cavity.
+Furthermore, the predictive standard deviation for the (r-)GAROM model is much lower than the (r-)cGAN model, empirically showing that the GAROM model is less uncertain (see \nameref{uq} for more details).
 Finally, the r-GAROM error seems to be almost independent of the latent dimension, since only a small variation of the errors is observed in training and testing for the various dimensions.
-In such a way, we can empirically prove the better capability to reduce the original dimension of the snapshots, since adding new reduced dimensions does not really affect the final accuracy.
+In such a way, we can empirically prove the better capability to reduce the original dimension of the snapshots, since adding new reduced dimensions does not affect the final accuracy.